 Health issues that affect Shih Tzu life expectancy

 Among the health issues that plague this breed, cancer is the most fatal.
-About 15% of Shih Tzu deaths are from some form of cancer.
+About 15% of Shih Tzu have shorter lifespan due to some form of cancer.
 Fortunately, early detection can prevent cancer from taking your precious Shih Tzu’s life.
-About half of all Shih Tzus who get diagnosed with cancer on time survive this deadly disease.
+About half of all Shih Tzus who get diagnosed with cancer on time survive this harmful disease.